 It's something we've talked about regularly.
 It's not always been in a direct way, but take a look through any selection of posts on our blog and you'll invariably read content on topics such as:

-These topics all have their individual focusses, but they're all undoubtedly about making an impact.
+These topics all have their individual focuses, but they're all undoubtedly about making an impact.
 With EIS you're backing the next generation of British businesses, which could directly relate to everything from job creation through to an improvement in the economy.
 Whilst with property you're part of an opportunity that's building homes.
-This entire process has a positive effect on job creation, local supply chains and regional improvements without even taking into account the fact you're helping to develop much needed homes.
+This entire process has a positive effect on job creation, local supply chains and regional improvements without even taking into account the fact you're helping to develop much-needed homes.

 1. There's more awareness of the issues we need to change